 A couple of weeks ago, I was idly googling about my husband’s Martin ancestors from Norfolk who were millers or in mill management.
 Using the search terms “John Martin” and “mill” brought up a hit that was a bit of a shock, and opened up a whole new family branch that’s been waiting for me for years.

 John Martin, my husband’s 4th great grandfather, was a comfortably well-off farmer in Norfolk, Great Britain.
 In the 1841 census for England and Wales, he was living in Barmer, Norfolk, listed as 30 year-old farmer (so born about 1811).
 His next door neighbors were Thomas Eagle, a miller, and his wife Sarah.
 I knew that John later named one of his sons Thomas Eagle Martin, so there was clearly a relationship between the households.
-By 1861 he owns a 300 acre farm in Barmer that employs 40 people.
+By 1861 he owned a 300 acre farm in Barmer that employs 40 people.
 In the same year, Sarah Eagle was living in nearby Sculthorpe, now listed as the 80 year-old widow of a miller.

 John’s origins were a bit of a mystery.
 On his second marriage record (he married twice, to sisters) he recorded his father as Ralph Martin.
 In several documents, he gave his birthplace as Rougham, Suffolk, but I was never able to find any Ralph Martin in the area around Rougham.
 The google hit cleared all this up…